 Writing a Query Letter with a Sample

-If you were a born writer, then you know the hardest part of becoming a paid writer is not necessarily the writing itself.
-That's what comes naturally to most of us drawn to this profession.
-What we need help with is becoming a published freelance writer.
-We need help learning the steps such as writing a query letter, what a query letter needs to say, or maybe even what in the world is a query letter and why is this so important?
+The hardest part of any writing gig, is seldom the writing itself.
+Generally, those drawn to this profession, feel that writing comes naturally.
+No, what most writers struggle with the most, is becoming published as a freelance writer.
+There are many important steps, such as learning to write a query letter, what a query letter needs to say, or maybe even what in the world is a query letter and why is it so important?

-The bottom line to understand is that the key to finding your work published is not how great of an article/story/poetry it is, it's about how to get an editor to discover it!
-Let's face it, there are going to be a lot of great writers, some better, and even some worse than you that will get published.
+The key to finding getting published is not how great of an article/story/poetry it is, but about how to get an editor to notice it!
+Let's face it, not all published pieces are great.
+Why did a publisher notice that article, and not a very well written piece.
 The difference between the unpublished writer and the published one is that one knows how to get their work noticed through query writing and the other is still learning!

 Highly Recommended Book!